Eragrovirus

 Eragrovirus is a genus of viruses, in the family Geminiviridae.
 Dicotyledonous plants serve as natural hosts.
-There is only one species in this genus: Eragrostis curvula streak virus.
+There is only one species in this genus: Eragrostis curvula streak virus (Eragrovirus curvulae).

 Structure

 Viruses in Eragrovirus are non-enveloped, with icosahedral geometries, and T=1 symmetry.
 Genomes are circular and non-segmented, around 3.0kb in length.

 Life cycle

 Viral replication is nuclear.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the ssDNA rolling circle model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by nuclear pore export, and tubule-guided viral movement.
 Dicotyledonous plants serve as the natural host.